onosproject/onos-api/README.md

 ## Python

 The `python` source tree holds gRPC bindings are generated for [Python].
 Pyhton bindings are generated with the [python-betterproto] protoc plugin and support Python3's `asyncio` framework.
+This is to test new executor.

 [gomock]: https://github.com/golang/mock
 [Go]: https://golang.org/